yujong-lee/seoul_microdust_visualization/README.md

 ## Overview
 This is simple visualization of Ultrafine-dust in Seoul.
 Data used for this project is measured through Smart Seoul City Data Sensor (S-DoT) installed in 850 locations in Seoul.
 Ultrafine dust, fine dust, temperature, humidity, illumination, noise, vibration, ultraviolet light, wind speed, wind direction, etc is measured, but I focused on Ultrafine dust only.
-Dust data is measured using a simple measuring instrument (grade 2) so it does not indicate the accurate air pollution level.
+Dust data is measured using a simple measuring instrument (grade 2).
+So it does not indicate the accurate air pollution level.
 However, it's enough to identify changes over time and visualize.

 ## Process
 I followed this steps.